 - track performance to identify and fix issues (i.e., why is my post not converting?)

-- optimize the link placement
+- optimize the affiliate link placement

 Promoting everything = promoting nothing.

 Start small, master a few, then scale.
-Keep just a few affiliate programs per Pillar ecosystem/topic.

 Step 9: Plan Your Content Around Your Affiliate Strategy